jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 ## 2. CloudGuard Management Server Configurations

-On CloudGuard Management server, you will need to set up SSH keys, create a script to send the logs, and configure crond to schedule piping logs to the CloudWatch proxy instance.
+On CloudGuard Management server, you will need to set up SSH keys, create a script that forwards the logs to proxy instance, and configure a Cron job to schedule piping logs.

 ### Create SSH Keys